apptjs/appt-core/README.md

 ### Special-Type Extenders
 Even the main core decorators `@Module` and `@Component` have particular and simple roles, Appt also provides a way to add some powers and behaviours to them, making use of *Special-Type Extenders*.
 That means, even you do not need them, they can give an elegant, semantic and straightforward approach to your server implementation, database connection, routes etc.

-### Default Configurations
+### Configurations
 Because we are also talking about to create *ready-to-go NodeJs applications*, every Special-Type Extender has its default configuration.
 That means Appt can overcome some trivial steps on development process, such as writing `CORS`, defining `Body Parsers`, making `JWT middlewares`, configuring `Routers` etc, by simply providing built-in default configuration and, of course, letting you overwrite them.
+If you do, you can handle those configs using `@appt/core/config` or just do it on your own.

 # @appt/core